PhoniTale: Phonologically Grounded Mnemonic Generation for Typologically Distant Language Pairs: Automated Evaluation

 Following the highest perplexity score observed with OGR, which results from the use of unconventional keywords, KSS shows the next highest score.
 This is most likely due to the incorporation of L2 morphological elements in the keywords, as mentioned earlier.
-These incorporations introduce irregularities that make the model harder to predict, resulting in higher perplexity scores.
+These incorporation introduce irregularities that make the model harder to predict, resulting in higher perplexity scores.
+Beyond their surface inclusion, KSS often requires learners to disambiguate polysemous morphemes such as \textit{re-}, which can mean either \textit{again} or \textit{back} depending on the context.
+These inconsistencies in semantic interpretation and structural mapping increase irregularity in surface realizations, thereby hindering accurate verbal cue generation.